It’s the

 there is still Internet Explorer built in, which is useful when Edge doesn’t

 do what you would expect it to do.
-In some

 rare cases, W10 can cause the computer to keep losing your wireless Internet

 connection, much more so than before.
-Sometimes

 Windows Edge doesn’t print web pages correctly.
 This is a much documented